elastic/examples/Security_Analytics/auditd_analysis/README.md

 ![Kibana Auditd_New Process Screenshot](https://user-images.githubusercontent.com/12695796/27012292-e7bd5e6e-4ec4-11e7-9d8d-08d90b67cbf3.png)

 ### We would love your feedback!
-If you found this example helpful and would like more such Getting Started examples for other standard formats, we would love to hear from you.
+If you found this example helpful, and would like more such Getting Started examples for other standard formats, we would love to hear from you.
 If you would like to contribute Getting Started examples to this repo, we'd love that too!